-- Inpatient (including acute, subacute, skilled nursing facility (SNF), long term acute care (LTAC)) and outpatient settings.
-This is reviewed by diversity listings from our database.
-The DCE/ADCE reserve the right to use professional judgment to ensure that all students have a learning experience of high quality and diversity. - Experiences representative of those commonly seen in practice and across the lifespan. - Experiences representative of those in which physical therapists commonly practice. - Experiences in which interactions with physical therapy role models whose practice is consistent with the philosophy of Ithaca College. - Experiences that offer the opportunity for the involvement in inter-disciplinary care
+- Represent those commonly seen in practice and across thelifespan. - Represent those in which physical therapists commonly practice. - Allow interactions with physical therapy role models whose practice is consistent with the philosophy of Ithaca College. - Offer the opportunity for the involvement in inter-disciplinary care